 Professional Development Fund

-Professional Development Fund for Managerial, Supervisory and Confidential (MSC) Employees, and Business and Administrative (B & A) Unit Employees
+Professional Development Fund for Non-Exclusively Represented Employees (NERE): Managerial, Supervisory, Confidential, and Business and Administrative Unit

-The Professional Development Fund (PDF) was established in 1991 to provide an opportunity for non-exclusively represented employees to obtain partial reimbursement for employment related education or training that is not available through state-offered training or department funding sources.
-The program is funded in accordance with the coordinated compensation plan approved by the Civil Service Commission.
+The Professional Development Fund (PDF) was established in 1991 to provide an opportunity for non-exclusively represented employees (NERE) to obtain partial reimbursement for employment related education or training that is not available through state-offered training or department funding sources.
+The program is administered by the Office of the State Employer (OSE) and funded in accordance with the coordinated compensation plan approved by the Civil Service Commission.

 Frequently Asked Questions about the Professional Development Funds

-1. Who is eligible for professional development funds?
+Who is eligible for NERE professional development funds?